2023 Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky

 After completing their Associate Degree, medical assisting graduates from Bluegrass Community and Technical College carry an average student debt load of $20,124.

-Out of the 19 schools in Kentucky that were part of this year’s ranking, Owensboro Community and Technical College landed the # 5 spot on the list.
+The in-demand associate degree programs at Owensboro Community and Technical College helped the school earn the #5 place on this year’s ranking of the most popular allied health & medical assisting services schools in Kentucky.
 Owensboro Community and Technical College is a small public school located in the rural area of Owensboro.

 About 93% of the students majoring in medical assisting at the school are women while 7% are male.